What causes tear staining in cats?

 If you own a Persian and the cat has no medical problem with the eye (other than epiphora) then there may be little you can do other than trying to eliminate the staining when it occurs.
 Carefully trimming the fur around the eyes may also help.

-How do I remove tear stains from my cat’s face?
+How to remove tear stains from a cat’s face

 There are commercially available products which will help with tear staining.
 Your veterinarian will be able to advise on the best product for your cat.